Skip to main content

 Raised bed covers

 Exlpore our assoritment of cold frame attachments for raised beds!
 We offer cold frame attachments that are measured to fit perfectly on top of our raised garden beds.
-If
+If you already own one of our raised beds, you can easily extend the growing season by adding a matching cold frame attachment.

 Our expert service